marktiderman/marktiderman.com/_posts/2013-06-12-heres-my-heart-lord-speak-what-is-true.markdown

 It has been echoing in our home, cars and hearts the past month.

-My favorite line is â€œHereâ€™s my heart Lord, speak what is trueâ€
+My favorite line is â€œHere's my heart Lord, speak what is true.